rabbitmq/rabbitmq-website/kubernetes/operator/using-operator/index.md

 * `app.kubernetes.io/component` - the component it belongs to.
 Currently always set to `rabbitmq`.
 * `app.kubernetes.io/part-of` - The name of a higher level application this one is part of.
 Currently always set to `rabbitmq`.

 The same set of labels is applied to the Pods created by the StatefulSet.
-In addition to the above, the following two annotations are added to the Pods:

-* `prometheus.io/port` - with value `15692`.
-* `prometheus.io/scrape` - with value `true`.

 ## Existing examples {#examples}